 The projections for STCs created are shown in Table 9.
 These projections include STCs created through the installation of solar PV and hot water systems (wind and hydro STCs make up a negligible portion).
-In 2023, a total of 33.7 million STCs is projected to be generated; despite having an increase in SGU installations, this is 4.6% lower than 2022 due to the scheme's deeming period declining by another year, compared to the previous year.
+In 2023, a total of 36.2 million

+STCs is projected to be generated; despite having an increase in SGU capacity, this is less than 1% lower than 2022 due to the scheme's deeming period declining by another year, compared to the previous year.